 4. Take Iron and Vitamin B Supplements

 Our physiological response helps the body absorb higher rate of iron chemicals, which eventually supply the red blood cells with healthy nutrients.
 However, the body does not have the capacity to produce an iron that is why we need to consume foods constituting iron and vitamin B. These two chemical compounds have a great impact in nourishing our red blood cells.
 Remember, a healthy RBC will help the body to carry oxygenated blood throughout the system and releases the carbon dioxide from the body as well.
-The best food sources for iron and Vitamin B 12 includes quinoa, lentils, squash, pasture raised eggs, green leafy vegetables, nuts, dark chocolate, grass-fed beef, lamb, raw milk, raw cheese, yogurt, and pasture raised chicken.
+The best food sources for iron and Vitamin B 12 includes quinoa, lentils, squash, pasture raised eggs, green leafy vegetables, nuts, dark chocolate, grass-fed beef, lamb, raw milk, raw cheese, yoghurt, and pasture raised chicken.

 5. Increase Your Folic Acid Levels

 Anaemia can be categorized into several types depending on the root cause of the condition.
-An individual may suffer from anaemia due to lack of folate in the body.
+An individual may suffer from anaemia due to a lack of folate in the body.
 In this case, the folic acid reduction may result in weak RBC production, hence, these cells may yield to a shorter lifespan.
 It is significant to concentrate on foods rich in Vitamin B9 (Folic acid) to increase the regeneration of the RBCs.
 The best food sources with folate substance include spinach, broccoli, almonds, avocados, cabbage, beetroot, egg yolk, organic beef, organic chicken liver, and lentils.

 6. Eat Food Enriched with Iron and Protein

 Lean red meat is an available source of iron and protein since this edible flesh is derived from agricultural animals.
 To have a healthy choice of meat, make sure to choose organically produced meat.
 How will you know if it is an organic meat?
 Usually, agricultural animals are fed with grass and healthy food, hence, the organic products are produced.

 7. Boost Your Immune System through Probiotics

 Probiotics are good and live bacteria constituting healthy components for your digestive system.
 Probiotic products are sufficient to keep your gut and spleen healthy.
 In this way, the individual may prevent having diseases which might cause internal bleeding, infections, and disorders.

+8. Eat Fermented Foods